Omochice/deepl-translate-cli/README.md

     ```console
     export DEEPL_TOKEN=<YOUR DEEPL API TOKEN>
     ```
-	If you prefer, you can also use a `.env` file to store your token.
+	If you prefer, you can also use a `.env` file to store your token; just make sure that file has limited reading permissions and is _never_ exported via Git by mistake!

 3. On the first run, if `$HOME/.config/deepl-translate-cli/setting.json` does not exist, it gets automatically created.